-Today’s development research mixes scientific endeavor with technical advocacy.
+Today’s development research mixes scientific endeavor with policy advocacy.
 Scholars are encouraged to contribute research-based solutions to development challenges, and are expected to distill recommendations from their analysis and evidence.
 They are also advised to communicate the implications of their findings in ways that can reach policy-makers and practitioners most effectively, and then demonstrate their impact on decisions and outcomes.

 It is increasingly common for research grants to include requirements to present research ‘to a wider audience’, to write ‘policy briefs’ and ‘blog posts’ based on academic papers, and even to deliver the occasional TED talk.
 The ‘translational’ agenda – originally a research field in medicine concerned with turning new discoveries into innovative practices – has taken root across the social sciences, with a strong focus on presentation of research in plain language and on the role of knowledge intermediaries.